-President Trump has signalled that the US will no longer be willing to make financial contributions under the Paris Agreement, although it is not yet known how much of an effect this will have.
+Donald Trump signalled that the US would no longer be willing to make financial contributions under the Paris Agreement.
 The rest of the developed world strongly condemned the decision to walk away from the deal, amid suggestions that the loss of US cash would be replaced by other nations.

 Rich countries will also help poorer ones with irreversible and permanent damage from climate change, an issue known as ‘loss and damage’, although details are still to be finalised.